List of original (pre-war) Martin D-45s

-This is a list of the 91 original (pre-war) Martin D-45s made by C.F.
-Martin & Co. between the years 1933 and 1942, generally recognized to be the most desired, and highly valued, acoustic guitars ever made; in American Guitars - An Illustrated History, author Tom Wheeler describes them as "among American guitar's irreplaceable treasures".
+This is a list of the 91 original (pre-war) Martin D-45s made by C. F. Martin & Company in Nazareth, Pennsylvania, between 1933 and 1942.
+The Martin D-45 is generally recognized to be the most desired, and highly valued, acoustic guitars ever made.
+In American Guitars: An Illustrated History, author Tom Wheeler describes them as "among American guitar's irreplaceable treasures".
 It is not known exactly how many still survive, however as information is available in print form or via web information, sale inventories, and so on, it can be collated here.